 Instructional: Maintain 6 ft social distance when possible.(3 ft. when in Yellow).
 Desks will face the same direction w/ students seated in rows marked with stickers.
 If a table is to be used for instruction, only one side of the table will be utilized with student spacing.
 Student population has been decreased daily to maintain social distancing requirements.
 If needed, use alternate rooms for classrooms that can not maintain social distancing as an option.
 Non Instructional: Signage will be posted in all hallways/common areas/outside areas.
-Increased lunch periods have been added to maintain social distancing.
-Media center, which is a high traffic area, is closed.
-Extra curricular activities will be virtual.
-Face masks and social distancing are required in lunch lines, hallways and bathrooms.
+Increased lunch periods have been added to maintain social distancing are required in lunch lines, hallways and bathrooms.
 Two directional hallway traffic with right side traffic only.
 Bathrooms monitored for social distancing.
 Signage will be posted outside/inside each bathroom that encourages proper hand washing.